Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: The Solidification Shoreline

 \cite{Tang2024} show that the envelope mass fraction (EMF) of a gas dwarf has a significant effect on the cooling of the mantle.
 However, the EMF is more difficult to infer from observations of sub-Neptunes than the host star effective temperature and the instellation flux.
-It is much easier to place a planet in the instellation flux-stellar effective temperature parameter space without requiring more detailed observation of the system.
-This allows us to identify planets that merit further investigation with only minimal system information.
-For this reason, we choose to define the solidification shoreline in $T_{\text{eff}}$ vs. $F_{\text{ins}}$ parameter space, while also studying the effect of varying the EMF on the location of the shoreline.
+It is much easier to place a planet in instellation flux-stellar effective temperature parameter space without requiring more detailed observation of the system.
+The solidification shoreline heuristic therefore allows us to identify planets that merit further investigation for magma ocean phenomena with only minimal system information.

+The composition of a planet's envelope will also influence the opacity of the atmosphere, and thus the cooling of the mantle \citep{Sossi2020,Gaillard2022,Nicholls2024,Tang2024}.
+However, given that our gas dwarf definition requires an atmosphere with $\mu<$3.8\,g mol$^{-1}$, the atmospheric composition can only vary within a limited parameter space (see section \ref{subsec:mmwconstraints} for a more detailed discussion of this issue).
+Therefore, within our gas dwarf paradigm, envelope mass fraction will have a greater influence on the location of the solidification shoreline than envelope composition.
+For this reason and those discussed above, we choose to define the solidification shoreline in $T_{\text{eff}}$ vs. $F_{\text{ins}}$ parameter space, while also studying the effect of varying the EMF on the location of the shoreline.